UNCLASSIFIED (U)

 (4) (U) Documenting Lost or Stolen Form I-551: Generally, an applicant requesting a boarding foil due to a Form I-551 that was lost or stolen should present a police report (if applicable and available) documenting when the Form I-551 was lost or stolen; and

 h.
 (U) Case Notes and Scanning: The interviewing officer must add case notes related to the interview, results of PCQS and ADIS searches to the record as well as scan any documentation collected.
-Please be sure to select "Miscellaneous" as the document type from the dropdown list.
+Select "Miscellaneous" as the document type from the dropdown list.

 i.
 (U) Issuance: If you can determine that the applicant is qualified, you may issue the LPR temporary proof of status in the form of a boarding foil.

-(1) (U) The boarding foil may be valid for no more than 30 days, single entry, unless other emergent circumstances exist.
+(1) (U) The boarding foil cannot be valid for more than 30 days, single entry, unless emergent circumstances exist.
 If longer validity seems warranted, consult with the VO/F I-131A portfolio holder.

 (2) (U) The foil must be annotated as shown below.
 This annotation may be selected from the dropdown of standard annotations available in NIV, if the A# is filled in as well):